 The year following was 2020 and quite a roller-coaster ride.
 Yet, I still managed to grow my KDP business pretty significantly.

-As you can also see, there was quite a wave going on in 2020 income wise, but towards the end of 2020, things really started to take off, (as I update this in 2021 – my overall income also increased).
+There was quite a wave going on in 2020 income wise, but towards the end of 2020, things really started to take off, (as I update this in 2021 – my overall income also increased).

 Keep Going And You Will Get There!